GLOBAL MARKETS-Stocks, euro hit by Greek worries

 conditions, saying the Greek parliament must ratify the package

-euros of spending cuts needed to be put in place by next
+spending cuts needed to be put in place by next Wednesday, after

 implemented.